 But their later scenes, where Gannon and Hugo’s bromance developed were wonderfully played and without exception the most charming and fun of the movie.
 As Young’s amiable character made his post hangover omelette, this scene was beautifully shot and orchestrated with this surprising comic double act.

-Gig giving a natural and lovable performance and showing the softer, nicer side to Gannon, as Hugo gave his much kinder character appraisals.
+Gig gave a natural and lovable performance and showed the softer, nicer side to Gannon, as Hugo gave his much kinder character appraisals.
 Young easily won my heart again.
 Along with an Oscar nomination.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 /10